moabukar/tech-vault/README.md

 - Difference between forward proxy and reverse proxy?
 - What is Load Balancing and how does it work?
 How does it relate to reverse proxies?
 - Name me some common load balancers
+- What is a microservice architecture and when would I consider using one?

 ### :small_blue_diamond: Databases